balashev/spectro/docs/objects.rst

 B-spline continuum
 ------------------

-The continuum that is constructed using B-spline with the point choosed by holding **b** key (see :ref:`tutorial` and :ref:`keyboard`).
+The continuum that is constructed using B-spline with the point chosen by holding **b** key (see :ref:`tutorial` and :ref:`keyboard`).
 It is marked as object 1 on the Figure.

 Line labels
 -----------